mantl/mantl/docs/getting_started/vsphere.rst

 ``datacenter`` is the name of datacenter in your vSphere environment.
 It is required if the vSphere has several datacenters.

-``host`` is the hostname or IP address of ESXi host in the selected datacenter.
+``cluster`` is the name of the cluster in the selected datacenter.
+It's an optional parameter.

 ``pool`` is the name of resource pool in vSphere.
 It's an optional parameter.

 ``template`` is the name of a base VM or template you will deploy you machines from.
 Should include a path in VM folder hierarchy: ``folder/subfolder/vm-name``

+``network_label`` is the label of the network assigned to the machines.

 ``short_name`` is the prefix that will be used for the new virtual machines.